 And also browse around the little streets in the center of town where you can see local shops selling all kinds of food and knick-knacks.

-Continue walking on Peng Chau Family Trail and explore the highest point and the southern part of the island.
+After lunch, get back on Peng Chau Family Walk and explore the highest point and the southern part of the island.

 First, you’ll have to meander through the small town and find the Peng Chau Playground, which is close to Kee Sum Cafe.
 There is a small path with many signages.
 Walk through the small alley, walk past the public toilet and go up the stairs.